top of page

 What Does Mean for You?

 I believe it is important to the therapeutic process to have an open and honest relationship and the impacts of economics on treatment is a part of that.
-Utilizing private pay for therapy reduces the impact insurance companies can have on your treatment as well as allowing us to individualize the treatment towards what best suits your needs rather than focusing on meeting criteria from a financial institution.
+Utilizing private pay for therapy reduces the impact insurance companies can have on your treatment as well as allowing us to tailor the treatment towards what best suits your needs rather than focusing on meeting criteria from a financial institution.

 Using Out of Network Benefits

-I have partnered with Mentaya to help clients use their out-of-network benefits to save money on therapy.
-Use this tool below to see if you qualify for reimbursement for my services.
-Click here for a quick form to check benefits for FREE!
+I have partnered with Reimbursify to help clients use their out-of-network benefits to save money on therapy.

 Private Pay Rates

-I charge $200 per session hour.
+I charge $175 per session hour.
 Session hour is 55 minutes and begins at the scheduled appointment time.

 Treatment length can vary depending on the reasons for therapy, the area of focus and whether private pay or insurance.